ClickHouse/odbc-bridge/README.md

 # ClickHouse ODBC Bridge

-This repository contains a plugin for ClickHouse to let it run federated queries on other databases using their ODBC interface.
+This repository contains a plugin for ClickHouse that lets it run federated queries on other databases using their ODBC interface.
+This plugin was introduced in ClickHouse version 18.12 in Aug 2018.

 Don't be confused with another repository, [clickhouse-odbc](https://github.com/ClickHouse/clickhouse-odbc/), which provides an official ODBC driver for ClickHouse.

 # About

 [ClickHouse](https://github.com/ClickHouse/ClickHouse) database integrates with a variety of external data sources, including external DBMS, for federated queries.
-Some of these databases, such as MySQL, PostgreSQL, MongoDB, and Redis, are supported through the native integration, and it can also utilize ODBC and JDBC drivers to integrate with any other compatible database.
+Some of these databases, such as MySQL, PostgreSQL, MongoDB, and Redis, are supported through native integration, and they can also utilize ODBC and JDBC drivers to integrate with any other compatible database.

 [ODBC](https://en.wikipedia.org/wiki/Open_Database_Connectivity) provides a standard interface for such plugins as C libraries.
 It became popular for using ClickHouse to query data from Oracle and MS SQL Server.